 GTA 6 map: where will GTA 6 be set?

-Some rumors are suggesting that GTA 6 may end up spanning the entirety of the US, with some kind of teleportation system that cuts down the journey time between cities.
+Just like with the Project Americas leak listed above, some rumors are suggesting that GTA 6 may end up spanning the entirety of the US, or at least cover certain cities inspired by places in America.
+If it does span the entire country, there might be some kind of teleportation system to cut down the journey time between cities.

-There are even some incredibly exciting rumours that Rockstar Games might have a ‘70s theme up its sleeve, so crack out those old bell-bottoms and disco balls.
+There are even some incredibly exciting rumors that Rockstar Games might have a ‘70s theme up its sleeve, so crack out those old bell-bottoms and disco balls

 But there’s also another rumour that’s gathering strength, which would put GTA 6 a little closer to Rockstar Games’ British home – a London setting.